Will Germany help you to return to your country of origin?

-- Financial start-up cash depending on your nationality
+- One-time financial start-up assistance depending on your nationality

 2. StarthilfePlus – additional financial assistance

-The returnee hotline of the Federal Office for Migration and Refugees (BAMF) informs you about support programmes, your nearest counselling centre and the return process.
-Soon, the staff will also provide you with information on reintegration programmes in your country of origin.
+The returnee hotline of the Federal Office for Migration and Refugees (BAMF) will inform you about support programmes, your nearest counselling centre and the return process.
+Its staff can also provide you with information on reintegration programmes in your country of origin.

 These personal advisors can be your link to development cooperation projects in your country of origin.
-They provide information about job prospects in your country, put you in touch with the migration advice centres over there, pass on information about returnee programmes, and explore funding options with you.
-You can find a scout by e-mailing to: email@example.com
+They provide information about job prospects in your country, put you in touch with the migration advice centres in the region, pass on information about returnee programmes, and explore funding options with you.
+You can find a scout by sending an email to: firstname.lastname@example.org